Listening. Humor. Travel. Questions. Curiosity. Stories. Creativity. Openness. Courage.

 Anne de Wild was born in Rotterdam, the Netherlands, and has lived in Switzerland since she was 3 years old.
 She has 4 adult children and works in her practice in Basel as a naturopath and biography worker.
 In addition to working with clients, she also gives lectures and workshops on various topics.

 Chris Burke was born and raised in Pennsylvania, USA.
 He earned a Ph.D. in social psychology from New York University and is an associate professor at Lehigh University, where his research has focused on social relationships and coping with stress.
-He lives with his wife and three children in eastern Pennsylvania and is a board member of the Center for Biography and Social Art.
+He lives with his wife and three children in eastern Pennsylvania and is board president of the Center for Biography and Social Art.

 They met in 2016 at the Biography and Social Art training in Spring Valley, NY.
 They found that they shared a passion for carrying biography work out into the world to meet the questions living in people, using language that anyone can understand.
 This initial spark has resulted in an intensive collaboration.